Papyrus (video game): Reception

 Reception of Papyrus was generally positive.
 Tim Jones of IGN praised the game as a "joy to play", highlighting the game's variety of themed levels with "sharp" and "vivid" graphics, "clear and excellently animated" sprites and "fluid, responsive controls".
-However, Jones felt the game lacked unique gameplay features to distinguish the game from the "endless supply of traditional platformers", although still recommended the title.
-Describing the game as a "nicely made platformer", Eliot Fish of Hyper praised the game's "top-notch" animation, control and level design and "fun" platforming, although noted "there isn't any great mental challenge".
+On the negative side, Jones felt that the game lacked unique gameplay features to distinguish the game from the "endless supply of traditional platformers", although he still recommended the title.
+Describing the game as a "nicely made platformer", Eliot Fish of Hyper praised the game's "top-notch" animation, control and level design and "fun" platforming, although noted that "there isn't any great mental challenge".
 Game Boy Official Magazine praised the graphics as "great", but considered gameplay to only last a "few days play".